Influence and legacy of Swami Vivekananda: Influence on notable Indian people

-Bal Gangadhar Tilak, the Indian nationalist, journalist, teacher, social reformer, lawyer and an independence activist who was the first popular leader of the Indian Independence Movement observed :”Twelve centuries ago Sankaracharya was the only great personality, who not only spoke of the purity of our religion, not only uttered in words that this religion was our strength and wealth, not only said that it was our sacred duty to preach this religion in the length and breadth of the world – but also brought all this into action.
-Swami Vivekananda is a person of that stature—who appeared towards the last half of the 19th century."
+Indian nationalist Bal Gangadhar Tilak, the first popular leader of the Indian Independence Movement, observed:Twelve centuries ago Sankaracharya was the only great personality, who not only spoke of the purity of our religion, not only uttered in words that this religion was our strength and wealth, not only said that it was our sacred duty to preach this religion in the length and breadth of the world – but also brought all this into action.
+Swami Vivekananda is a person of that stature—who appeared towards the last half of the 19th century.

-Rabindranath Tagore suggested "If you want to know India, study Vivekananda.
+Rabindranath Tagore said "If you want to know India, study Vivekananda.
 In him everything is positive and nothing negative."
-Sri Aurobindo has said: "Vivekananda was a soul of puissance if ever there was one, a very lion among men, but the definite work he has left behind is quite incommensurate with our impression of his creative might and energy.
-Brahmabandhav Upadhyay told, Vivekananda and his mission encouraged him to go to England and propagate Hinduism and Vedanta there.
-Bal Gangadhar Tilak praised Vivekananda for taking the responsibility to re-establish the glory of Hinduism.
-Bipin Chandra Pal felt, Vivekananda's message was "the message of modern humanity".
+According to Sri Aurobindo, Vivekananda was "a very lion among men, but the definite work he has left behind is quite incommensurate with our impression of his creative might and energy."
+Bal Gangadhar Tilak praised Vivekananda for taking the initiative to re-establish the glory of Hinduism.
+According to Bipin Chandra Pal, Vivekananda's message was "the message of modern humanity".

-On 6 February 1921, Mahatma Gandhi came to Belur Math and paid homage to Vivekananda.
-On this occasion he said:
+Mahatma Gandhi, at Belur Math on 6 February 1921, paid homage to Vivekananda:

 I have come here to pay my homage and respect to the revered memory of Swami Vivekananda, whose birthday is being celebrated today.
 I have gone through his works very thoroughly, and after having gone through them, the love that I had for my country became a thousand-fold.
 I ask you, young men, not to go away empty-handed without imbibing something of the spirit of the place where Swami Vivekananda lived and died.

-He also told that Vivekananda's writings needed no introduction.

-In 1893, during the journey from Yokohama to Canada on the ship Empress, Vivekananda accidentally met Jamsetji Tata who was also going to Chicago.
-During the conversation Vivekananda told Tata about the necessity of establishing a world-class scientific Institution in India and this encouraged Tata to establish the Indian Institute of Science, which gradually became one of India's best-known research university of India.
-Jawaharlal Nehru, the first Prime Minister of Independent India, praised Vivekananda's personality and dignity and said that his heart carried fire: "it was no empty talk he was indulging in.
-He was putting his heart and soul into the words he uttered."
-Nehru also recounted that "his generation" was widely influenced by Vivekananda.